-Although it was not possible to look into this area of development in more detail within this chapter, 3 issues should be raised in order to assist the interpretation of the results presented here.
+Although we are not able to look into this area of development in more detail within this chapter, 3 issues should be raised in order to assist the interpretation of the results presented here.
 They are both associated with the loosening of ties between academic routes through upper secondary education and entry to higher education.